 The Irish courts have laid out gradual plans for how to reopen some courts.
 The courts will continue to hold virtual hearings while the judiciary adjusts the layout of the courtrooms to allow for participants to maintain adequate distance from one another.
 The courts also plan to stagger listing times.

 The chief justice has warned that the measures may remain in place through much of 2021 and cautioned that remote hearings will likely continue to be crucial as many courtrooms and courthouses will not be able to handle the same volume of proceedings as before the pandemic.
+Even though masks are not mandatory indoors in Ireland, the courts have also urged all attendees to wear a mask in the buildings except when testifying, questioning a witness or speaking to the judge.

 The High Court will limit its hearings to urgent matters including injunctions and habeas corpus.
 Extradition and bail hearings will be conducted using video links.